BishopFox/BrokenHill/docs/observations.md

 Additionally, the attack tool template includes a system prompt, while `ollama` does not.

 These factors will cause the tool to generate results that are useless against real-world implementations that use the model.
-For Gemma specifically, `fastchat` includes a template, but does not automatically detect the model correctly, at least on my system.
-By explicitly specifying `--template gemma`, the correct template will be used.

 Compare the example output above to a second set (for Phi-2), where the values are virtually identical: